 I own my land so I can plant what I want.

 Owning a piece of land gives you certain rights including power to choose what you plant.
 However, at some point you will sell that land or you will pass it on when you die.
-In the longterm, you are really just a steward of the land.
+In the long-term, you are really just a steward of the land.
 The question I ask owners is whether you think you ought to leave the land in better shape than when you found it?
 Most people accept that they have a responsibility (thanks Spiderman!).
-If this is you, then consider not planting or removing invasive species because the cost of removal far outweighs their aestethic, environmental and economic benefits.
+If this is you, then consider not planting invasive species because the cost of removal far outweighs their aesthetic, environmental and economic benefits.
+If you have an invasive species, then consider removing it before it spreads to become a problem.

 It is a such a beautiful invasive plant.
 I will manage it to prevent spreading.